Go (game): Names of the game

 The name Go is a short form of the Japanese word igo (囲碁; いご), which derives from earlier wigo (ゐご), in turn from Middle Chinese /ɦʉi gi/ (圍棋, Mandarin: wéiqí, lit. 'encirclement board game' or 'board game of surrounding').
 In English, the name Go when used for the game is often capitalized to differentiate it from the common word go.
 In events sponsored by the Ing Chang-ki Foundation, it is spelled goe.

-The Korean name rr is a native derived term, most likely originally consisting of 밭 (Yale: pàth, “cultivated field”) + *돍〯 (Yale: twǒlk, “stone”, presumed dialectal variant of Seoul 돓〯 twǒlh, “stone”).
+The Korean name rr is a native derived term, most likely originally consisting of 밭 (Yale: pàth, 'cultivated field') + *돍〯 (Yale: twǒlk, "stone", presumed dialectal variant of Seoul 돓〯 twǒlh, 'stone').
 Less plausible etymologies include a derivation of Badukdok, referring to the playing pieces of the game, or a derivation from Chinese páizi (排子), meaning 'to arrange pieces'.

 Overview

 The first 150 moves of a Go game animated.
-(Click on the board to restart the animation in a larger window.)

-Go is an adversarial game between two players with the objective of capturing territory.
-That is, occupying and surrounding a larger total empty area of the board with one's stones than the opponent.
-As the game progresses, the players place stones on the board creating stone "formations" and enclosing spaces.
+Go is an adversarial game between two players with the objective of capturing territory: that is, occupying and surrounding a larger total empty area of the board with one's stones than the opponent.
+As the game progresses, the players place stones on the board, creating stone "formations" and enclosing spaces.
 Once placed, stones are never moved on the board, but when "captured" are removed from the board.
-Stones are linked together into a formation by being adjacent along the black lines, not on diagonals (of which there are none).
-Contests between opposing formations are often extremely complex and may result in the expansion, reduction, or wholesale capture and loss of formations and their enclosed empty spaces (called "eyes").
-Another essential component of the game is control of the sente (that is, controlling the offense, so that one's opponent is forced into defensive moves); this usually changes several times during play.
+Stones are linked together into formations by being adjacent along the black lines, not on diagonals (of which there are none).
+Contests between opposing formations are often extremely complex and may result in the expansion, reduction, or wholesale capture and loss of formations and their enclosed empty spaces (or "eyes").
+One essential aspect of the game is control of the sente (that is, controlling the offense, so that one's opponent is forced into defensive moves); this usually changes several times during play.

 The illustration [A] displays the four "liberties" (adjacent empty points) of a single black stone.
 Illustrations [B], [C], and [D] show White reducing those liberties progressively by one.
 In [D], when Black has only one liberty left, that stone is under attack and about to be captured and eliminated (a state called atari).
 White may capture that stone (remove it from the board) with a play on its last liberty (at D-1).

-Initially the board is bare, and players alternate turns to place one stone per turn.
-As the game proceeds, players try to link their stones together into "living" formations (meaning that they are permanently safe from capture), as well as threaten to capture their opponent's stones and formations.
-Stones have both offensive and defensive characteristics, depending on the situation.
+Initially, the board is bare.
+Players take turns, placing one stone per turn.
+As the game proceeds, players try to link their stones together into "living" formations (meaning that they are permanently safe from capture), while threatening to capture their opponent's stones and formations.
+Thus, stones have both offensive and defensive characteristics, depending on the situation.